pasupatinath-dwivedi/Transactions/README.md

 # Build and Test
 - Source code is found in the src/ folder, the main application is Transactions.Api.
 A solution file for Visual Studio is in the root
-- Tests are found in the tests/ folder and can be run with dotnet test or Visual Studio
+- Tests are found in the tests/ folder and can be run on Visual Studio

 ## Sample local.settings.json for debugging locally
 > The following is prepopulated with connection string for local storage and cosmos emulators